mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/release-notes/2.1.1/index.md

 #### Other Feature Additions

-* Provision a cluster using an advanced YAML editor.
+* Added the ability to provision a cluster using an advanced YAML editor.

 * More bootstrap images are included with air-gapped bundles that contain OS packages.